 For the Youth Apprenticeship Readiness Grant Evaluation, the study team internally tested the survey for length and to ensure the online prompts work as expected.
 Since many of the survey questions and organization are derived from the Scaling Apprenticeship and Closing the Skills Gap Grants Implementation Evaluation survey (which has been pre-tested) and the AAI grantee survey (which was pretested and fielded), we minimized the burden on the 14 grantees by not testing the survey with them.

-For the interviews, we expect that all program staff identified will agree to participate.
-For the State System Capacity Assessment, we will work with the lead state staff person to identify state staff and local lead organizations.
-We will then work with the local lead organization contact to identify organization staff, partner staff, and employer staff.
-For the Youth Apprenticeship Readiness Grant Evaluation, we will work with the primary contact person for the grant to identify appropriate staff and partners and to schedule interviews.
-We will use program staff to provide introduction to partners and discuss importance of the study to increase partner participation in interviews.

-B.4.
 Testing interview instruments. .Interview instruments for the three studies were based on previously tested and reviewed instruments from the Scaling Apprenticeship and Closing the Skills Gap Implementation Evaluation study (cleared by OMB in a previous PRA package), the Evaluation of the State Apprenticeship Expansion Grants, and the AAI evaluation

 B..
 5Individuals consulted on statistical aspects of design and on collecting and/or analyzing data